Wollongbar Primary Industries Institute is celebrating 125 Years Growing our Region.

 Wollongbar Primary Industries Institute is a major research centre for NSW Department of Primary Industries located on the NSW Far North Coast.

-The Institute supports profitable and sustainable agriculture, fishery and plantation forestry industries and rural communities through research, extension, compliance and education.
+The Institute supports profitable and sustainable agriculture, horticulture, fisheries and rural communities through research, compliance, education and industry engagement

-Internationally recognised scientists at the Institute collaborate with a range of industry, Government and other organisations to conduct cutting edge research covering a range of disciplines including soils, horticulture, forestry (biofuels), food safety and animal health.
+Internationally recognised scientists at the Institute collaborate with a range of industry, Government and other organisations to conduct cutting edge research covering a range of disciplines including soils, horticulture, biofuels, food safety and animal health.

 Other professional officers at the Institute work closely with local government, other State agencies and community across a range of resource management themes such as aquatic ecosystems, water, land use planning, development and climate.
 Research and other professional staff at the Institute are supported by internal services such as ICT, information, media, biometrics and administration services.